beerjs/tahoe/README.md

 BeerJS Tahoe is for devs to get together, throw a few back, and learn collectively about JavaScript.
 We value good beer and good code and encourage the sharing of both.

-Topics so far have been around AngularJS and the MEAN stack, but in reality the scope is pretty open.
+Topics so far have been around JavaScript, but in reality the scope is pretty open.
 The meetup will usually follow a beer socialization/forum format.
 Anyone can present for any amount of time.

 We are now also an official <a href="http://famo.us">Famo.us</a> meetup.
 Famo.us is the only JavaScript framework that includes an open source 3D layout engine fully integrated with a 3D physics animation engine that can render to DOM, Canvas, or WebGL.
 Come on up and learn about this killer framework.